 2014: Trains, KC and just south, Enterprise/National gave me a Mazda CX-5, AR plates!
 Was glad to see this on the lot, I have no need for AWD and this was the first FWD I had seen.
 Mazda still knows how to make them!
 Loaded trim level, I was hoping to win the lottery so I could buy this from the agency…I like to get plates from southeastern states, and to find Arkansas on a high-end Mazda was like Christmas!

-2014: Flew into Charlotte, grabbed a National from the Executive Aisle and drove to Knoxville.
+2014: Flew into Charlotte, grabbed an NC-plate National from the Executive Aisle and drove to Knoxville.
 First location where I could pick my own car, or rather my moms did, she liked the pearl paint on a 2015 Buick Verano with 1300 miles onnit.
 It would have been too big if it had just been me, but it was a beautiful highway long-distance car.